recidive/xylem/README.md

 # ![Xylem](https://raw.githubusercontent.com/recidive/xylem/master/docs/xylem-logo.png)

-Xylem provides a mechanism to persist and manipulate data on the file system, memory or a database server.
+Xylem is a powerful mechanism to persist and manipulate objects on a database server, the file system or memory.

-Differently from other ORM/ODM tools out there, Xylem allows you to reference and combine data from different sources, making it the ultimate storage abstraction library to back a REST server, a CMS or any other data driven application.
+Xylem allows you to reference and combine data from different sources.
+You can use it to build a REST server, a CMS or any other data driven application.

+Xylem aims to be lightweight and unopinionated.
+Stuff like validation, id generation and high level data types is left to your application to implement.

 ## Getting started